instaloader/instaloader/docs/basic-usage.rst

 powerful and intuitive Python API for Instagram, allowing to further customize obtaining media and metadata.

-Also see :ref:`codesnippets`, where we collect example scripts that use Instaloader to achieve more complex tasks.
+Also see :ref:`codesnippets`, where we collect a few example scripts that use Instaloader for simple tasks that cannot be done with the command line interface.